bendery13/Starting_Phi3/README.md

 ## Data Analysis
-&emsp; The results, according to the language model, were overwelmingly positive.
+&emsp; The results, according to the language model, were overwhelmingly positive.
 Each phone had a few negative and neutral reviews, but a majority of the reviews were rated positively.
-Each time the program runs, it rates the reveiews slightly different.
-Despite this, the same trends are shown each time with an overwelming amount of positive reviews.
+Each time the program runs, it rates the reviews slightly different.
+Despite this, the same trends are shown each time with an overwhelming amount of positive reviews.
 Below is one of the graphs that was created when I was running this program.

    ![Pixel Reviews](https://github.com/user-attachments/assets/352507cf-1ce1-4b97-aaad-5179b55c2973)